 - Shinji deliberates on kissing Asuka when she sleepwalks into his bed.
 He eventually changes his mind when she calls out for her mother.
 Later she accused him of actually doing it, and when he implied he had indeed kissed her, she got shocked and flustered since she was just joking.

 - Reversed in End of Evangelion when Shinji doesn't kiss her but instead masturbates over Asuka's comatose body.
-Even he points out that he is "the lowest" afterwards.
+Even he points out that he is "the lowest" ("so fucked up" in the English dub) afterwards.
 She (or a hallucination of her) later states she knows what he did, and sneers at Shinji for doing so.

 - Female on male version in Nodame Cantabile Finale.
 Tanya steals a kiss from Kuroki while he's sleeping.